Do you want to know more about Parkinson's? PDF's materials provide information about symptoms, medications, resources & more.

 For people with Parkinson’s, depression is quite common and disabling—and it is the symptom most often overlooked.
-Up to 60 percent of people with Parkinson’s experience mild or moderate depressive symptoms.
+Up to 60 percent of people with Parkinson’s disease experience mild or moderate depressive symptoms.
 In fact, research suggests that the disease itself causes chemical changes in the brain that may lead to depression.

 Parkinson’s affects many parts of the brain that are important in controlling mood.
 One of these is the area that produces serotonin, a brain chemical implicated in depression.
 Another part of the brain important in regulating mood—the frontal lobe—is known to be under-active in Parkinson’s.
 Commonly prescribed antidepressants can help.
 In addition to medications, cognitive-behavioral therapy has also been shown to help some people with Parkinson’s.